 While quality of life is generally considered an intangible phenomenon, we have developed condition-specific monitoring techniques to address certain aspects of wellbeing that are considered universally important.
 This research study aims to gather information on parameters such as energy, mood, efficacy and others.
 These will be tracked on a monthly basis in relation to the use of Poly-MVA.

 Should you wish to participate in this Quality of Life Study, a number of benefits will be available to you.
-First of all, you will have the opportunity to experience the benefits thousands of people enjoy every day as a result of Poly-MVA.
-Secondly, for every month you are enrolled in the study you will be able to purchase Poly-MVA from AMARC Enterprises at a 50% discount.
+Most importantly, you will have the opportunity to experience the benefits thousands of people enjoy every day as a result of Poly-MVA.

 Downloaded files can be filled out in Acrobat and emailed to email@example.com, or submitted by fax at 619-447-6501 or by mail to:

 Attn: QOL Study/FACR

 2514 Jamacha Rd # 502-196